greggigon/docker-hack-night/docs/6. clustering/README.md

 ## Create a pod

 The next step is to create a Pod.
-Remembder, Pods are groups of associated containers.
+Remember, Pods are groups of associated containers.
 Containers in a Pod share a public IP address and volumes, think 'linked containers'.
 Put things in a Pod that need to be deployed and scaled together.

 Read [hello-pod.json](hello-pod,json), it defines the container to run, the ports it should use and the labels that should be applied.

 > *NOTE*: If you already built a container you can replace the image with one of your own.

 Create the pod:

+> *NOTE*: there's an '/home/vagrant/openshift' directory in each of the VMs that contains all of the json required for the examples.

 ```
 $ cat hello-pod.json | osc create -n hack -f -
 hello-openshift
 ```

-> *NOTE*: there's an '/home/vagrant/openshift' directory in each of the VMs that contains all of the json required for the examples.

 OpenShift returns the id of the object that has been created.